FOOD SECURITY CAMPAIGN

 Project Worthmore

-This story and campaign raised over $25,000 in a 4 month period to secure farm shares and start a food share program.
-Then we used the story to raise over $53,000 in a year-end campaign to secure farm shares in partnership with DeLaney Farm and Denver Urban Gardens.
-Through those two campaigns, we raised $83,000.
-This was a pivotal moment in the growth of the organization.
-This campaign was a catalyst for momentum, increasing support and engagement while establishing social proof for greater sources of funding.
-Over a two-year period, we continued working to increase individual donations from $104,000 to $259,000.
+This story and campaign raised over $25,000 in a 4-month period to secure farm shares and start a food share program.
+We then used the story to raise over $53,000 in a year-end campaign to secure farm shares in partnership with DeLaney Farm and Denver Urban Gardens.